When you put so much time, effort and creativity

 it is understandable for you to want to

-However, if you never want to be in a position where someone else gets credit for your hard work, I strongly recommend you read this page thoroughly.
+However, if you never want to be in a position where someone else gets credit for your hard work, I strongly recommend you read this page thoroughly, over and over again.

 When seeking to encrypt, release and distribute scripts written in an interpreted language, the most common questions I'm sure you've encountered were; can it be done, if so, how?
 Unfortunately, the generally accepted answers to those questions are that you can't, or that

 it doesn't really work, or you shouldn't, or it costs lots of money.

 And no matter what you do, someone smart enough or someone with enough